Zero-Party Data: How 3 Brilliant B2B Brands Approached it

 The startup, which operates on a freemium acquisition model, collects zero-party data during onboarding.

-This brings to mind Notion’s strategy, as previously shared in our product-led growth guide.
+Causal brings to mind Notion’s strategy, as previously shared in our product-led growth guide.
+Both companies collect essential information about the user and use it to create a personalized experience.

 Why Causal’s zero-party data strategy stands out:

-By gathering this information upfront, Causal can segment users into the right groups and tailor their experience based on their unique functional role—which eventually increases activation.
+By gathering this information upfront, Causal segments users into the right groups and tailors the customer experience based on their unique functional role, ultimately increasing activation.

-“When customers trust your brand enough to provide such meaningful data, you don’t have to do a lot of analyzing or guesswork to figure out what the customer wants or their purchase intentions are,” shares Chris.
+“When customers trust your brand enough to provide such meaningful data,” says Chris Gadek, VP of growth at AdQuick.
+“You don’t have to do a lot of guesswork to figure out what they want.”

 Here’s how you can get started: